RTEMS/rtems-docs/c-user/glossary.rst

         The state entered by a task after it is created and before it has been started.

+    DPCB
+        This term is an acronym for Dual-Ported Memory Control Block.

     dual-ported
         A term used to describe memory which can be accessed at two different addresses.